digitalandrew/iot_hardware_hacking/testing_notes/testing_notes.md

 ## Visual Inspection

-Inspected exterior of router, noted label on the back that contained FCC Id for further review.
+Inspected exterior of router, noted label on the back that contained FCC ID for further review.

 FCC ID: 2AXJ4WR841NV14